mhdiiilham/mhdiiilham/README.md

 ## I'm a Back End Developer and love cats!
 - 🌱 I'm currently learning and Exploring anythings in Go.
-- 🌈 Fun fact: Playing Valorant by the weekend!
+- 🌈 I'm not a gamer, I'm a CSGO Player

 ### Connect with me: